 The National Adult Immunisation Schedule (NAIS)1 provides nationally recommended vaccinations that persons aged 18 years or older should adopt to protect themselves against vaccine-preventable diseases.
 TC_14.png

-The NAIS was developed based on international best practice and the recommendations of the Expert Committee on Immunisation (ECI).
+The NAIS was developed based on international best practices and the recommendations of the Expert Committee on Immunisation (ECI).
 Considerations include:

 • Local disease burden;